jsievers/tycho-demo/exercises/Exercise_02_Add_Test_Fragment/README.txt

    tychodemo.bundle
    tychodemo.aggregator

-- Create a new fragment project "tychodemo.bundle.tests" with frgament host "tychodemo.bundle"
+- Create a new fragment project "tychodemo.bundle.tests" with fragment host "tychodemo.bundle"
+  Notes: - Make sure the new project root folder is located next to the existing modules
+           (Uncheck "Use default location" in the project creation wizard and enter location if necessary)
-  Notes: as opposed to classic maven projects, tests are always in a separate module
-         because otherwise we would pollute productive code with test-scoped dependencies in MANIFEST.
+         - As opposed to classic maven projects, tests are always in a separate module because otherwise we would pollute productive code with test-scoped dependencies in MANIFEST.
            We use a fragment because:
             1. otherwise we would have to export classes under test in MANIFEST
             2. we want to be able to test package-private members

 - In the fragment project, create a new JUnit test case "tychodemo.SimpleTest"
   - choose "tychodemo.bundle.ApplicationWorkbenchAdvisor" as class under test